Extended phase-space symplectic integration for electron dynamics: Summary, conclusions, and outlook

 \section{Summary, conclusions, and outlook}

-In summary, we have explored the use of phase-space extension~\cite{Tao_2016} to enable symplectic split-operator integration of canonical, generalized canonical, and beatified Hamiltonian systems that are otherwise not amendable to conventional split operators schemes.
-Using the examples of a one-and-a-half degree of freedom systems originating from plasma physics and infinite dimensional model from physical chemistry, we illustrate the generality of the approach and stability condition for numerical integration of the dynamics using high-order symplectic split-operator schemes.
+In summary, we have explored the use of phase-space extension~\cite{Pihajoki2015,Tao_2016} to enable symplectic split-operator integration of Hamiltonian systems with canonical and more generally, constant Poisson brackets, that are otherwise not amendable to conventional split operators schemes.
+Using the examples of a one-and-a-half degree of freedom system originating from plasma physics and infinite dimensional model from physical chemistry, we illustrate the generality of the approach and stability condition for numerical integration of the dynamics using high-order symplectic split-operator schemes.
 Remarkably, despite their profound differences—one being a low-dimensional classical system and the other a high-dimensional quantum mechanical model—both exhibit strikingly similar numerical behaviors, particularly in terms of stability and accuracy as the parameters of the integration schemes are varied.
-We have shown that the restrain coefficient—a key parameter in the scheme—must be carefully selected to ensure local stability in the extended phase space.

-Furthermore, we introduce a computationally efficient diagnostic metric that enables on-the-fly estimation of the simulation accuracy, offering a practical alternative to the often costly verification of Hamiltonian conservation.
-Overall, our results establish a unified framework for the symplectic split-operator integration of classical and quantum Hamiltonian systems, encompassing both finite- and infinite-dimensional dynamics, and open new avenues for their application across diverse areas of physics and chemistry.
+In the restraint case, following Ref.~\cite{Tao_2016}, we have shown that the restraint coefficient—a key parameter in the scheme—must be carefully selected to ensure local stability in the extended phase space.
+We have compared the restraint method with a method combining an extension in phase space and a projection, be it a midpoint or implicit symmetric projection.
+We observed that all these extended phase-space methods are qualitatively similar, providing errors in energy of the same order, and no drift in energy compared to conventional integrators implemented without extension.
+When an apt projection is used, symmetric or midpoint, we have shown that the methods provide similar results in a broad range of parameters with some variations: The midpoint projection seems very efficient, even though it does not ensure a symplectic (or even energy conserving) integration in the extended phase space and on the original phase space.
+On the other hand, the symmetric projection ensures the symplectic integration in the original phase space.
+However, it is computationally expensive given the implicit consistency equation to be solved at each time step, and relies on the quality of the initial guess to converge towards a solution.
+A compromise is afforded by the use of a restraint, which ensures that the split-integration is symplectic in the extended phase space.
+However, the integration is not symplectic in the original phase space, and given the introduction of an additional frequency in the system, might exhibit resonances.
+These large errors in integration are mitigated by the monitoring of a computationally efficient diagnostic, the distance between the two copies in the extended phase space, enabling on-the-fly estimation of the simulation accuracy and offering a practical alternative to the often costly verification of Hamiltonian conservation.